 When your child shows you a picture she has just drawn and you can’t tell what the heck it is supposed to be, don’t ask her “What is it?”
 Although that may be the question that is top of mind for you at that moment, there is good reason to hold back and ask her something else.

 The obvious reason for not asking “What is it,” is that you may hurt her feelings because you can’t tell what it is.
-Kids usually just assume that grown-ups will be able to tell what they are drawing – duh.
-Beyond that though, a question like “What is it” prompts a child to give you a short, pretty black and white answer, like “It’s a tree.”
+Kids usually just assume that grown-ups will be able to tell what they are drawing.
+Beyond that though, a question like “What is it” prompts a child to give you a short, black and white answer, like “It’s a tree.”
 If you ask her something like: “Tell me about your drawing,” she is more likely to go much more in depth like, “It is a big park, with lot of green grass and a tree and that’s where kids like to play because…..”
 You will learn so much more.
 On a very basic level, this will help her think about what she was thinking when she made the drawing and what she was trying to communicate.
 Art is such a great way for children to communication their thoughts and feelings.
-If we shove them into a box of it having to look like something in particular, we are stifling the child’s ability to use art as communication and encouraging her to become a copier.
+If we shove them into a box by making it have to look like something in particular, we are stifling the child’s ability to use art as communication and encouraging her to become a copier.

 Telling you about her art will also help her develop her verbal communication skills and will increase the detail that she puts into her subsequent artwork.
 This can be a great way to connect with your child and learn about the inner workings of her mind, what she thinks about, what her fears are etc.